Anger over mask, vaccine mandates brews up fresh tea party protests

 The newcomers to the tea party are younger than the over-50 crowd who first put the movement on the political map by crashing lawmakers’ town hall meetings and railing against runaway spending, Obamacare and the trampling of the Constitution.

-The new blood in the movement also tends to be parents of small children, said Ms. Martin.
+The new blood in the movement tends to be parents of small children, said Ms. Martin.

 “I think they’re concerned about the impact on their children,” she said.

-While Ms. Martin disagrees that the tea party has faded from the political scene in recent years, she acknowledged that “there wasn’t as much to protest during the Trump years.”
+While Ms. Martin disagreed that the tea party had faded from the political scene, she acknowledged that “there wasn’t as much to protest during the Trump years.”

-She also said the group has been moved cautiously to stage protests or rallies in the wake of political violence that has swept the country, including pro-Trump protestors storming the U.S. Capitol on Jan.
+She also said the group has moved cautiously to stage protests or rallies in the wake of political violence that has swept the country, including pro-Trump protesters’ storming of the U.S. Capitol on Jan.
 6.

 “Since January, for obvious reasons, we’ve been careful about calling people to action,” she said.
 “It’s also not just about what happened in January.
 When the riots were happening around the country last summer, a lot of our members were worried, are we going to be safe if we do this?’”

-Former tea party leaders described the movement as being absorbed by the cult-like following of former President Donald Trump.
+Former tea party leaders said the movement is absorbed by the cultlike following of former President Donald Trump.

 “All those groups, the Tea Party Patriots and Tea Party Express, all sort of have gone by the wayside in many ways,” said Ken Crow, former president and co-founder of the Tea Party of America.
 He also blamed the dissipation of the movement on “corruption at the top level.”